fabiommendes/sidekick/docs/intro-functions.rst

 >>> sk.apply(op.mul(2), [1, 2, 3])
 [2, 4, 6]

-Notice how the result is a list not an iterator.
+Notice how the result is a list, not an iterator.
 This is implemented by instances of the :class:`sidekick.functions.Apply` class.

->>> issubclass(list, Apply)
+>>> issubclass(list, sk.Apply)
 True

 The second flavor accepts more parameters and automatically knows